StackStorm/st2/docs/sensors.md

 ### How? (a.k.a writing your own sensor)

-For a simple sensor, look [contrib/examples/sensors/sample_sensor.py](../contrib/examples/sensors/sample_sensor.py).
+For a simple sensor, review [contrib/examples/sensors/sample_sensor.py](../contrib/examples/sensors/sample_sensor.py).
 It shows a bare minimum version of how a sensor would look like.
 Your sensor should generate triggers of the form (python dict):
 ```
 {
     'name': 'name of the trigger you register in get_trigger_types() method. required.'